Genuine multientropy, dihedral invariants and Lifshitz theory: Introduction

 Bipartite entanglement has played a central role in the study of quantum matter \cite{Amico:2007ag,Laflorencie:2015eck}.
 In particular, its measures have been remarkably successful in diagnosing universal scaling laws at criticality \cite{Vidal:2002rm,Calabrese:2004eu,2006PhRvL..96j0603L,Eisert:2008ur,2009JPhA...42X4009A,Bueno:2015rda,Fursaev:2016inw,Casini:2016fgb,Berthiere:2018ouo,Berthiere:2019lks,Berthiere:2021nkv}, characterizing topological order \cite{Kitaev:2005dm,2006PhRvL..96k0405L,2015arXiv150802595Z}, and even offering a unifying language across fields ranging from condensed matter physics to quantum gravity \cite{Rangamani:2016dms,Takayanagi:2025ula}.
 Yet, bipartite entanglement is only the tip of the iceberg---it cannot fully characterize quantum systems composed of many parties.
 Understanding the multipartite entanglement structure of many-body quantum states is thus fundamental to discovering and diagnosing novel phases of matter and phenomena, see, e.g., \cite{Akers:2019gcv,Zou:2020bly,Hayden:2021gno,Liu:2021ctk,tam2022topological,Parez:2022ind,Parez:2022uva,Liu:2023pdz,Berthiere:2023bwn,Parez:2024zbz,Wen:2024pcj,Berthiere:2024sio} for recent studies.

-In this direction, the notion of multi-invariants \cite{Gadde:2024taa} has recently been introduced as potential new probes of multipartite entanglement.
+In this direction, the notion of multi-invariants \cite{Gadde:2024taa} has recently been introduced as potential probes of multipartite entanglement.
 These are local unitary invariants built from copies of the density matrix of a quantum multipartite state, and naturally generalize bipartite Rényi entanglement entropy by extending the group symmetry of replicas.
-Focusing on tripartite systems, we investigate the multi-entropy \cite{Gadde:2022cqi,Penington:2022dhr} and dihedral invariants \cite{Gadde:2024taa}, which stand out as tractable multi-invariants.
+Focusing on tripartite systems, we investigate the multientropy \cite{Gadde:2022cqi,Penington:2022dhr} and dihedral invariants \cite{Gadde:2024taa}, which stand out as tractable multi-invariants.

 The purpose of this paper is twofold.
-First, we perform the calculation of multi-entropy for Lifshitz groundstates, which allow for a full analytical treatment in quantum field theory.
-In particular, we are interested in the genuine multi-entropy, defined as the difference between the multi-entropy and the averaged sum of Rényi entanglement entropies, as it is UV finite and expected to characterize the amount of genuine tripartite entanglement.
+First, we perform the calculation of multientropy for Lifshitz groundstates, which allow for a full analytical treatment in quantum field theory.
+In particular, we are interested in the genuine multientropy, defined as the difference between the multientropy and the averaged sum of Rényi entanglement entropies, as it is UV finite and expected to characterize the amount of genuine tripartite entanglement.
 Our second goal is to show that, for general tripartite pure states, dihedral invariants are directly related to a well-known quantity---the Rényi reflected entropy.

-\textit{Organization of the paper} --- In Section~\ref{sec:def}, we review the definition of (genuine) multi-entropy and dihedral invariants, and provide some background on Lifshitz theories and the peculiar structure of their groundstates.
-We compute the genuine multi-entropy for Lifshitz groundstates in Section~\ref{sec:GM}, where two different tripartitions are considered.
+\textit{Organization of the paper} --- In Section~\ref{sec:def}, we review the definition of (genuine) multientropy and dihedral invariants, and provide some background on Lifshitz theories and the peculiar structure of their groundstates.
+We compute the genuine multientropy for Lifshitz groundstates in Section~\ref{sec:GM}, where two different tripartitions are considered.
 We find that it can be expressed in terms of mutual information and logarithmic negativity, and discuss this relation.
-The behavior of genuine multi-entropy is also compared to that of the Markov gap---a probe of tripartite entanglement.
+The behavior of genuine multientropy is also compared to that of the Markov gap---a probe of tripartite entanglement.
 In Section~\ref{sec:dihedral}, we demonstrate that dihedral invariants are exactly Rényi reflected entropies, for general tripartite pure states.
-We conclude in Section~\ref{sec:conclu} with a summary of our main results, and give an outlook on future study.
+We conclude in Section~\ref{sec:conclu} with a summary of our main results, and give an outlook on future studies.
 Finally, technical details and further calculations can be found in the three appendices that complete this work.